-How to automate emails: Creating customized email marketing experiences (+examples)
+How to automate emails while customizing email marketing experiences

 In 1978, Gary Thuerk, marketing manager at Digital Equipment Corp, used ARPAnet (an internet precursor) to invite 400 people to a demo for a product called DECsystem-20T.